Eunhui/EyeZesty/README.md

 Environment:

-Windows 10.
+All of this work was done in Windows 10.

-server: Ubuntu 18.04 /Nginx ( but I don't upload server-php code )
+server: Ubuntu 18.04 /Nginx ( but I don't upload server-php code if you want, contact me)

 Android studio: 3.4.1 for Windows 64-bit